 The Sacrament of Baptism

-We welcome new life into the Church through the sacramental sign of Baptism which is celebrated the first, third, and fourth Sundays of the month.
+We welcome new life into the Church through the sacramental sign of Baptism which is celebrated the first and third Sundays of the month.
 Parents are required to attend a Baptismal Preparation Class as a way of preparing them for their child’s journey of faith.
 Classes are held the second Sunday of every month at 1:15 pm in the Heritage House.
 We encourage parents who wish to have their child baptized to call the parish office to schedule a date.
 Baptisms are held the first and third Sundays of the month at 1:30 pm.

 The Sacrament of Marriage